AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can initiate the formal review and approval process in Workfront.

-After the approval is created, users go back to Frame.io to comment on and markup the asset.
+After the approval is created, users go back to Frame.io to comment on and mark up the asset.
 They can also make a the approval decision in the Frame.io viewer.

 ### Initiate formal reviews and approvals in Workfront